Japan–Poland relations

 Japan–Poland relations refers to the bilateral foreign relations between Japan and Poland.
 Both nations enjoy historically friendly relations, embracing close cooperation and mutual assistance in times of need.
 Both are members of the OECD, World Trade Organization and United Nations.

 History

+Early history

+The first non-clergymen Poles to arrive in Japan were the famous adventurer Maurycy Beniowski and his close companion Antoni Straszewski, who arrived in 1771 after a daring escape from Russian exile in Kamchatka.
+It was also the first Polish ship to arrive in Japan, as they sailed under the Polish flag aboard a seized Russian galiot.
+Beniowski's expedition was warmly received by the Japanese, an exchange of gifts took place, and sailing southward, Beniowski stopped at several Japanese islands.